Current Exhibitions

 About the Artist

 Ben Nathan works across drawing, photography, film and sculpture, documenting overlooked aspects of the city and the people who sustain it.
 Recent works have focused on widespread pollution highlighting the role of the artist as environmental activist.
 Ben studied at Slade School of Fine Art and Prince's Drawing School.
-He is founder of Pinhole London and Baden Projekt.
+He is founder of Pinhole London and co-founder of Baden Projekt.
 The research leading to The Brook has been funded through Developing Your Creative Practice, Arts Council England. www.bnathan.co.uk

 Location: The Makers' Studio